lazybytez/desktop-configurator/README.md

 **NOTE:** This role changes your system language and keyboard layout to __German__!

-You msutr at least install Ansible in version `2.10` to use this playbook!
+You must at least install Ansible in version `2.10` to use this playbook!

 ### Usage